-The Young Driver category encompasses all drivers aged 15 to 24.
-Inexperience, coupled with immaturity, often results in risk-taking behaviors such as speeding, alcohol use, and not wearing a seat belt—all of which contribute to an increased death rate.
-During 2015 in Louisiana there were 84 fatal crashes involving drivers aged 15 – 20 years old and 101 fatal crashes involving drivers aged 21 – 24 years old.
+Young Drivers encompasses all drivers aged 15 to 24.
+Inexperience, coupled with immaturity, often results in risk-taking behaviors such as speeding, alcohol use, and not wearing a seat belt—all of which contribute to increased fatal and injury crashes.
+During 2017 in Louisiana there were 88 fatal crashes involving drivers aged 15 – 20 years old and 108 fatal crashes involving drivers aged 21 – 24 years old.
+There were

 GRADUATED DRIVERS LICENSING (GDL)